 - Value of the transaction

-Our hourly rates currently fall within the following bands;
+For most work, hourly rates will fall within the following bands;

 |Partners||£275 to £325 plus VAT|